 17. A wicked messenger will fall into trouble, but a faithful envoy is health.

-18. Poverty and ignominy are for him who ignores correction, but he who heeds correction will be honored.
+18. Poverty and disgrace are his who ignores correction, but he who heeds correction will be honored.

-20. He who walks with wise men will also be wise, but a companion of fools will become wicked.
+20. He who walks with wise men will also be wise, but a companion of fools will be destroyed.

 21. Evil pursues sinners, but the righteous will be rewarded with good.